 Thesis, MBA reports, JAP, capstones:

 During your graduation quarter, you are required to submit your thesis, dissertation, MBA report, JAP or capstone to Thesis Processing for review.
-Attending the thesis brief is the first step in the process.
-The brief for March graduates has been held.
+Attending the thesis brief is the first step in the process of working with the Thesis Processing Office.
+Briefs for the December class have been held.
+In-person brief attendance is mandatory for resident students during their graduation quarter.
 A recording for DL students is posted here.
-In-person brief attendance is mandatory for resident students during their graduation quarter.

-Our Submission Process page offers a step-by-step guide that includes recommended timelines.
+Our Submission Process page offers a step-by-step guide for processing your thesis.

 Got writer's block?